WCAU: Studios

-Channel 10 was originally located at 1622 Chestnut Street in Center City along with its sister radio stations (the building, which was listed on the National Register of Historic Places in 1983, now houses The Art Institute).
-In 1952, WCAU-AM-FM-TV moved to a new facility in the Main Line suburb of Bala Cynwyd, just north of the Philadelphia–Montgomery County line.
-The studio, located on Monument Road at City Avenue, was a state-of-the-art television center, and the first building in America constructed specifically for mainly television productions (though the WCAU radio stations were also based out of the facility until the 1995 sale to NBC).
+Channel 10 was originally located at 1622 Chestnut Street in Center City along with its sister radio stations.
+The building, which was listed on the National Register of Historic Places in 1983, now houses Institute of Contemporary Art.
+In 1952, WCAU-AM-FM-TV moved to a new facility in the Main Line suburb of Bala Cynwyd.
+The studio, located on Monument Road at City Avenue, was a state-of-the-art television center, and the first building in the nation to be constructed specifically for mainly television productions, though WCAU's radio stations were also based out of the facility until the 1995 sale to NBC.

 On January 16, 2014, it was announced that WCAU and sister station WWSI would move to the then-under-construction Comcast Technology Center on Arch Street in Center City, which was built by NBC parent Comcast.
 This 59-story building became the tallest building in Philadelphia, and is now recognized as the tallest building in the United States outside of New York and Chicago.
 After several weeks of off-air tests, WCAU and WWSI officially moved all on-air operations to the new facility on October 21, 2018.
 However, some technical and other operations, and the base and staging for the station's live news vehicles, will remain in Bala Cynwyd for the time being.

 Programming

-As of September 2022, syndicated programs broadcast on WCAU include Access Hollywood, Dateline (in its syndicated package; first-run episodes of the series are also broadcast on the station through NBC), and The Kelly Clarkson Show.
-WCAU is one of the ten NBC O&Os (along with WNBC in New York City, WVIT in Hartford, KNTV in San Francisco, KNBC in Los Angeles, WMAQ-TV in Chicago, KXAS-TV in Dallas, WTVJ in Miami, KNSD in San Diego, and WRC-TV in Washington, D.C.) that carry and distribute programming either nationally or regionally.

 From 1965 to 1986, WCAU-TV was the only network-owned station in Philadelphia.
 As such, it was the only station in the city that did not heavily or moderately preempt network programming.
-Channel 10 did, however, run an hour of Saturday morning cartoons during the 7 a.m. hour on a one-week delay in order to run the hour-long locally produced children's program, The Gene London Show, which ended in 1977.
+Channel 10 did, however, run an hour of Saturday morning cartoons during the 7 a.m. hour on a one-week delay to run the hour-long locally produced children's program, The Gene London Show, which ended in 1977.
 Beginning in 1978, WCAU-TV began preempting an hour of Sunday morning cartoon reruns and in the beginning of 1979 the station preempted an hour of the Saturday morning cartoons.
 By 1980, the station was running the entire Saturday morning cartoon lineup again and by early in 1981, the Sunday morning hour of children's programs was brought back.